Murray, del Potro close to rematch

 "When I'm back home I don't really train that much on clay because it makes my cars dirty, too," he told reporters.

 Not that the red dirt is the only surface tennis players have complained about.
-Voicing their disapproval of playing at Wimbledon, former No. 1 players Ivan Lendl, Marat Safin and Marcelo Rios all stated that "grass is for cows" or some minor variant.
+Voicing their disapproval of playing at Wimbledon, former No. 1 players Ivan Lendl, Marat Safin and Marcelo Rios all stated "grass is for cows" or some minor variant.

 But clay has long been considered an important surface for the development of young players.